 Another thing physicians would like to see more are various resources and tools for patient education.
 It’s not always easy for physicians to speak to patients who can be scared and stressed out or weary and forgetful.

-So it’s up to pharma marketers to make sure that they provide physicians the info they need.
-In an easy to use and searchable form, they need it.
+So it’s up to pharma marketers to make sure that they provide physicians with the info they need.
+In an easy-to-use and searchable form, they need it.

 If you are failing to provide the content physicians are looking for, make necessary changes to your site right now.